elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-ontopolitical-claims-related-to-ethnic-nationalism-and-identity.md

 url: /learn/sociology/questions/what-are-the-ontopolitical-claims-related-to-ethnic-nationalism-and-identity
 score: -1.0
 related_article1:
-    id: 169210
+    id: 169203
-    title: Discuss the role of anthropocentrism in the conceptual stakes of urbicide.
+    title: >-
+        How does urbicide differ conceptually from other forms of destruction?
     subject: Sociology
-    url: /learn/sociology/questions/discuss-the-role-of-anthropocentrism-in-the-conceptual-stakes-of-urbicide
+    url: /learn/sociology/questions/how-does-urbicide-differ-conceptually-from-other-forms-of-destruction
 related_article2:
-    id: 169208
+    id: 169203
-    title: What are the political stakes of urbicide in the context of agonism and antagonism?
+    title: >-
+        How does urbicide differ conceptually from other forms of destruction?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-political-stakes-of-urbicide-in-the-context-of-agonism-and-antagonism
+    url: /learn/sociology/questions/how-does-urbicide-differ-conceptually-from-other-forms-of-destruction
 related_article3:
-    id: 169202
+    id: 169203
-    title: What are the historical origins and development of the concept of urbicide?
+    title: >-
+        How does urbicide differ conceptually from other forms of destruction?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-historical-origins-and-development-of-the-concept-of-urbicide
+    url: /learn/sociology/questions/how-does-urbicide-differ-conceptually-from-other-forms-of-destruction
 related_article4:
-    id: 169202
+    id: 169209
-    title: What are the historical origins and development of the concept of urbicide?
+    title: >-
+        How does territorialisation of antagonism manifest in political violence and ethnic nationalism?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-historical-origins-and-development-of-the-concept-of-urbicide
+    url: /learn/sociology/questions/how-does-territorialisation-of-antagonism-manifest-in-political-violence-and-ethnic-nationalism
 related_article5:
-    id: 169205
+    id: 169208
+    title: >-
-    title: What is the systematic nature of urbicide in the context of urban destruction?
+        What are the political stakes of urbicide in the context of agonism and antagonism?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-systematic-nature-of-urbicide-in-the-context-of-urban-destruction
+    url: /learn/sociology/questions/what-are-the-political-stakes-of-urbicide-in-the-context-of-agonism-and-antagonism
 ---

 &nbsp;